ThinkDataEd/curriculum/docs/unit1/lesson4.md

 ```data(cdc)```
 ```View(cdc)```

-    100. What part of the data cycle does the artifact represent (posing a statistical investigative question, consider data, analyze data, interpret data)?
+    100. What part of the data cycle does the artifact represent (posing a statistical question, consider data, analyze data, interpret data)?
 Why do we think that?
     <span style="color:grey">***Answers will vary.***</span>

     100. What questions or wonderings do we have about the artifact?